Beans (2020 film): Production

 The semi-autobiographical story is based on historic events that Deer lived through as a child.
 While she includes harsh events, she has said she wanted to avoid having the film be traumatic for viewers.
 It is recommended for viewers of 14+ in age.
 Filming took place in Kahnawake and Montreal in 2019.

 Deer began writing the script in 2012, in collaboration with Meredith Vuchnich.
 It was a long, seven-year process, partly because revisiting the Oka Crisis brought up difficult memories.
 She sought therapy to help her deal with them.
+The screenplay was the winner of the TIFF-CBC Films Screenwriter Award in 2019.

 Release

-Beans had its world premiere at the 2020 Toronto International Film Festival in September 2020.
+Beans had its world premiere at the Toronto International Film Festival in September 2020.